aemonge/aemonge/README.md

 ## Profile

-A technical lead and engineer manager who is passionate about the new wave for AI development, and since then, I am in the process of moving away from front-end, and into machine learning and neural networks.
-I'm still an expert in web-development, highly efficient in JavaScript, DevOps and recently Ruby.
+A trained technical lead and engineer manager who is passionate about the new wave for AI development.
+Looking to enter into the field of neural network engineering, using my previous skills in web (JavaScript/DevOps/Ruby) and new ones which are recently acquired.

 I provide value by translating KPI's or any business requirements into meaningful and planned chunks of technical tasks.
 Furthermore, I take ownership of the architecture and spike research, allowing my team to stay focused.
 I unblock the team by kick staring projects and proof of concepts, and dive deep into complex solutions.

-I constantly try to take the extra effort to make my solutions functional and object-oriented, since I found that saves times eventually.
+I constantly try to take the extra effort to make my solutions follow a functional declarative and O.O. paradigm, since I found that saves times eventually.

 ## Work Experience